 This poem, written by Lance Corporal James M. Schmitt, first appeared in 1986.
-I just read it for the first time a few days ago.
+I just read it for the first time last Christmas.
 I am putting it here and dedicating it to all who serve in the far flung corners of the world so that I can sit here, sip my cocktail and write whatever I please.
 Thank you, and a very Merry Christmas to you!

 Merry Christmas, My Friend

 Twas the night before Christmas, he lived all alone,